10 Easy Ways to Improve Your Photographic Composition Techniques

 Look for exciting framing opportunities in your composition and keep the photo’s subject within the frame.
 Photo by Crowpix Media.

-This will save you from ending up with a camera roll of low-quality images that clog up your digital storage and slow your workflow.
+Before pressing the shutter release, ask whether your framing composition aligns with your overall communication idea.
+This will prevent you from ending up with a camera roll of low-quality images that clog up your digital storage and slow your workflow.

 In Conclusion